U.S. | Houston, Texas HQ

 By Sanjay Adhia, M.D.

-“As an Expert Witness or Consultant, I find that valuable information in records can shift the focus of the case or the soundness of the opinions of other Experts.”
+Valuable information in records can shift the focus of the case or the soundness of the opinions of other Experts

 I cannot state strongly enough the importance of a thorough review of available records as an essential piece of rendering a forensic opinion.
 On the face of it, “Records Review” seems obvious.
 In practice, each Expert, in any discipline, will have their own methods and degree of thoroughness.
 Medical records and associated legal records (e.g. depositions) are not equally informative to different reviewers.